Code is there to explain the comments to the computer.

 FROM course

-List all courses (opo code, name and number of credits) whose name does not contain a single ‘a’ (lowercase only, uppercase ‘A’ may occur).
+WHERE NOT name LIKE 'Web%'; List all courses (code, name and number of credits) whose name does not contain a single ‘a’ (lower case only, upper case ‘A’ may occur).
 Write the query.
-What do you modify in your solution if the uppercase ‘A’ is also disallowed?
+What do you modify in your solution if upper case ‘A’ is also disallowed?

 SELECT code, name, credits